Corporate behaviour including anti-corruption and anti-competitive behaviour

 In order to maintain our high standards in business practices, compliance training will continue every two years for all relevant staff.

 To prevent liability risks, internal and external audits regarding export control will be carried out on a regular basis.
-Implementaion is planned for 2024.
+Implementation is planned for 2024.